Email Alert Scam

 email scam

-If you’re like me, you receive a lot of emails.
-Scattered among those emails are dangerous “phishing” emails.
-The goal of these emails is to prompt you to click on a hyperlink within them, which provides the hackers access to your computer.
+If you're like me, you receive a lot of emails.
+Scattered among those emails are dangerous "phishing" emails.

 The emails are made to look official and come from a company with which you may actually have an account.
 You should always be suspicious of any email that prompts an action, either one that confirms the money you just spent (which, of course, you didn't) or warns of a penalty if you don't upgrade now.